 by Alan Clemens, MBA

-For more on this topic, go to www.dentaleconomics.com and search using the following key words: delayed buy–out, practice buyer, practice seller, Alan Clemens, ADS transitions.
+For more on this topic, go to www.dentaleconomics.com and search using the following key words: pension plan law, retirement planning, sales broker, ADS, Alan Clemens, MBA.

-Alan Clemens, MBA, president of the Clemens Group, services the states of New York, New Jersey, and Connecticut.
-He can be reached at (800) 300–2939, or visit the company's Web site at www.theclemensgroup.com.
-Clemens is also a member of ADS, Practice Valuation Study Group, and has lectured notionally and locally on practice transitions for more than 35 years.
-Send him an e–mail at [email protected].
+Alan Clemens, MBA, president of the Clemens Group, serves the states of New York, New Jersey, and Connecticut.
+Clemens is also a member of ADS, Practice Valuation Study Group, and has lectured nationally and locally on practice transitions for more than 35 years.
+Reach him at (800) 300-2939 or (888) 419-5590, ext.
+212. Visit the company's Web site at www.theclemensgroup.com.
+Send him an e-mail at [email protected].